Clinton Engineer Works: Township

-Planning for a "Government village" to house the workers at the Clinton Engineer Works began in June 1942.
+Planning for a "government village" to house the workers at the Clinton Engineer Works began in June 1942.
 Because the site was remote, it was believed more convenient and secure for the workers to live on the site.
 The gentle slopes of Black Oak Ridge, from which the new town of Oak Ridge got its name, were selected as a suitable location.
 Brigadier General Lucius D. Clay, the deputy chief of staff of the Army Services of Supply, reminded Marshall of a wartime limit of $7,500 per capita for individual quarters.
-Groves argued for "economy" with small and simple houses; but Marshall, who had argued for an exemption from the limit, saw no prospect that the kind of workers they needed would be willing to live with their family in substandard accommodation (and du Pont at HEW agreed).
-The houses at CEW and HEW were basic but of a higher standard (as specified by Marshall and Nichols) than the houses at Los Alamos (as specified by Groves; and the quality of housing there suffered).
+Groves argued for "economy" with small and simple houses; but Marshall, who had argued for an exemption from the limit, saw no prospect that the kind of workers they needed would be willing to live with their family in substandard accommodation.
+The houses at CEW were basic but of a higher standard (as specified by Marshall and Nichols) than the houses at Los Alamos (as specified by Groves; and the quality of housing there suffered).

 The first plan, submitted by Stone & Webster on 26 October 1942, was for a residential community of 13,000 people.
 As Stone & Webster began work on the production facilities, it became clear that building the township as well would be beyond its capacity.
 The Army therefore engaged the architectural and engineering firm Skidmore, Owings & Merrill to design and build the township.
 The John B. Pierce Foundation were brought in as a consultant.
 In turn, Skidmore, Owings & Merrill brought in numerous subcontractors.
 This first phase of construction became known as the East Town.
 It included some 3,000 family dwellings, an administrative center, three shopping centers, three grade schools for 500 children each and a high school for 500, recreation buildings, men's and women's dormitories, cafeterias, a medical services building and a 50-bed hospital.
 The emphasis was on speed of construction and getting around wartime shortages of materials.
 Where possible, fiberboard and gypsum board were used instead of wood, and foundations were made from concrete blocks rather than poured concrete.
 The work was completed in early 1944.

 In addition to the East Town, a self-contained community known as the East Village, with 50 family units, its own church, dormitories and a cafeteria, was built near the Elza gate.
-This was intended as a segregated community for Black people, but by the time it was completed, it was required by white people.
+This was intended as a segregated community for Black Americans, but by the time it was completed, it was required by white people.
 Black people were instead housed in "hutments" (one-room shacks) in segregated areas, some in "family hutments" created by joining two regular hutments together.